-Aquatic Ecology and Water Quality Management
+Aquatic Ecology and Water Quality Management (AEW)

 We aim to generate novel insights that can help preserving and restoring marine and freshwater ecosystem services.
 We take a systems approach linking physical, chemical and biological processes across scales.

 The research is multidisciplinary (environmental engineering, environmental chemistry and aquatic ecology) and ranges from the laboratory scale (detailed process studies) to the scale of actual ecosystems (field studies).
 The multidisciplinary expertise of the team comes together in the development of integrated models for ecosystem and water quality management.
+The research approach thus is quantitative with a strong emphasis on state-of-the-art statistical and modelling techniques.